mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

   - **Both now work on customer service**
 - **Two support engineers**

 Adding the support engineers felt like finding the missing piece of the puzzle.
 Before they joined, I was the only person handling technical support, and I was spending [about 20% of my time](/retrospectives/2022/02/#how-can-i-manage-tinypilot-with-only-20-hours-per-week) on support requests.
 Now, I spend less than 5% of my time on support requests, and customers receive faster support.

 The support engineers also do things I didn't have time for like investigating complex bugs, writing documentation, and improving our diagnostic tools.

-The team changes also stretched my skills as a manager.
-In 2021, TinyPilot's workflows were fairly simple, organizationally speaking.
-Everyone could do their work as a single-person unit.
+Growing the team stretched my skills as a manager.
+In 2021, TinyPilot's workflows were fairly simple.
+Almost everyone did their work as a single-person unit.
 The results either went directly to a customer or to me.
+When employees needed to coordinate with each other, it was always among people who had the same role.

-Adding support engineers meant figuring out how different teams work together.
+Integrating support engineers meant figuring out how different teams work together.
+How do support requests work when they require coordination between fulfillment staff and support engineers?
+What's the feedback loop between the support engineers and the dev team?

 ### PicoShare became my fastest-growing project

 One of the annoying situations I encounter in TinyPilot and my personal life is sharing files that are too large for email.
-I'd often want to share a 15 MB screen capture demonstrating some workflow or bug, but emailing it would eat a discourteous amount of my recipients' email storage.
+I'd often want to share a 15 MB screen capture demonstrating some workflow or bug, but emailing it would eat a discourteous amount of my recipient's email storage.

-I thought all the existing cloud storage providers handled this scenario poorly.
-Google Drive would insist on making you wait for 15 minutes so they can re-encode the video.
-And your recipients can't download or watch the video without going through Google Drive's web UI.
-And sometimes Google refuses to serve the file unless the recipient has a Google account.
-Dropbox is a little better, but it similarly forces viewers into the Dropbox UI.
+All of the existing cloud storage providers like Google or Dropbox make sharing a single file needlessly complicated.
+They won't give you a direct link to your file &mdash; just a link to *their* web interface, where they pressure your recipient to sign up for an account.
+If you upload a video, Google Drive makes you wait 15+ minutes while they re-encode it, even if it was already optimized to play in the browser.

 So, I made a minimalist file sharing app called [PicoShare](https://github.com/mtlynch/picoshare).
 You just upload a file, and it gives you a direct link that you can share.
-If you're sending a video that's already web-optimized, viewers can stream it immediately without waiting for a re-encode.
-If it's a file download, recipients can download it without being prompted to sign up for some other service.
+Easy!
+No re-encoding, no prompts to sign up for anything.

 <figure class="picoshare-demo">
 <img src="demo-full.gif" alt="Animated demo of uploading a video file to PicoShare and streaming it in another browser window">
 <figcaption>Demo of PicoShare</figcaption>
 </figure>

 PicoShare become the fastest growing project I ever published.
-It received 600 Github stars within its first two weeks of release.
+It received 600 Github stars within two weeks of release.
+As of this writing, PicoShare has [over 100k installs](https://hub.docker.com/r/mtlynch/picoshare/).

 {{<img src="picoshare-growth.png" max-width="600px" has-border="true">}}

-As of this writing, PicoShare has [over 100k installs](https://hub.docker.com/r/mtlynch/picoshare/).
-It became popular among users who like to run their own servers because PicoShare runs in a single Docker container, making it easy to deploy than most file sharing tools.
+There are a few open-source tools that offer [similar functionality](https://github.com/awesome-selfhosted/awesome-selfhosted#file-transfer---single-click--drag-n-drop-upload), but PicoShare is unique in not requiring a database server.
+That means it runs in a single Docker container, whereas other solutions require more complicated orchestration.
+PicoShare's simple deployment has made it popular with [self-hosters](https://reddit.com/r/selfhosted/) &mdash; users who prefer accessing services on servers they maintain.

 ## Lessons learned

 ### Don't become anyone's smallest client

-I made many mistakes throughout the whole TinyPilot website redesign fiasco (TODO: link), but the core problem was a mismatch between the agency and TinyPilot as a client.
+I made many mistakes throughout the whole [TinyPilot website redesign fiasco](/tinypilot-redesign), but the core problem was that the design agency was a fundamental mismatch for a company of TinyPilot's size.

-All of the design agency's other clients were spending 10-100x as much as I was.
+All of the design agency's other clients were spending 5-20x as much as I was.
 At first, I thought that was such a gift &mdash; this fancy agency with expensive clients was betting on a little company like TinyPilot.

 The reality was that TinyPilot was the agency's lowest priority.
 They ran the project poorly, which drove up costs and stretched out timelines painfully.